kwon-young/Research-Master/stage/article/state_of_art.md

 Classical research field of Document Image Analysis and Recognition.

-OMR started in 1966 with Pruslin [46].
+OMR started in 1966 with Pruslin [46]. big expansion in 80s.

+High demand on OMR because composer still use "pen and paper"

 ## Problem Definition

+Optical Music Recognition

+:   `Recognition, representation and storage of musical scores in a machine-readable format. [@rebelo_optical_2012]`

+Manual OMR is time consuming.

 Graphical structure :